backube/volsync/docs/usage/index.rst

 Triggers
 ========

-Scribe :doc:`supports several types of triggers <triggers>` to specify when to schedule the replication.
+VolSync :doc:`supports several types of triggers <triggers>` to specify when to schedule the replication.

 Metrics
 =======

-Scribe :doc:`exposes a number of metrics <metrics/index>` that permit monitoring the status of replication relationships via Prometheus.
+VolSync :doc:`exposes a number of metrics <metrics/index>` that permit monitoring the status of replication relationships via Prometheus.